panthomakos/timezone/README.markdown

 with the appropriate offset at the given time, then use the `time_with_offset` function as shown above.

+You can use the timezone object to convert local times into the best UTC estimate.
+The reason this is an estimate is that some local times do not actually map to UTC times (for example when time jumps forward) and some local times map to multiple UTC times (for example when time falls back).

+    timezone = Timezone::Zone.new :zone => 'America/Los_Angeles'

+    timezone.local_to_utc(Time.utc(2015,11,1,1,50,0))
+    => 2015-11-01 08:50:00 UTC

 You can also query a `Timezone::Zone` object to determine if it was in Daylight Savings Time: